nde1/twilio-skeleton/README.md

-# Twilio Skeleton Application built on the Jolt framework
+# Twilio Skeleton Application built on the Laravel framework

 Use this skeleton application to quickly setup and start working on a new Twilio application.
 This application uses the latest Jolt and Twilio repositories.